ComfortableGreySloth/FoundryVTTDaggerheartSWB/README.md

 This product is Adaptive from or based on content created and owned by Darrington Press.
 Daggerheart Open Beta Materials, Darrington Press, LLC, 2024, available at daggerheart.com.

-NOTE: Fear and Progress token macros are currently nonfunctioning, but also are pretty easy to handle manually so, later.
+NOTE: You may need to replace Fear and Progress clock tokens in your maps in order for them to work.